 Inflation also lowers the value of the dollar as it simultaneously increases the value of assets, so if you have high debt, inflation can make it worthwhile to pay it back faster.
 For instance, your real estate loan payment may remain the same, but the value of your property may have increased, so you gain from inflation.
 Similarly, inflation can open up opportunities to evaluate your pricing structures – as the economy collectively raises prices, you can, too.

 Building your business budget is a nuanced undertaking in the best of times.
 In a season of headwinds, it can be much more difficult to forecast income, expenses and the impacts of the market.
 The good news?
 You don’t have to do this alone.
-Find a banking partner you trust to work with you on your financial plan.
+Find a bank you trust to work with you on your financial plan.